syedumerahmedcode/linkedlist/readme.md

 ## Insertion in Circular Doubly linked list
 - TODO: Add a diagram depicting the insertion algorithm for circular doubly linked list.
 (115)
 - Time complexity of creation with one node: O(n).

+## Traversal in Circular Doubly linked list
+- TODO: Add a diagram depicting the traversal algorithm for circular doubly linked list.
+(117)
+- Time complexity of creation with one node: O(n).